Towards charged hadron polarizabilities from four-point functions in lattice QCD: Proton

 \section{Proton}

-As the simplest nucleus, proton's polarizabilties are of fundamental importance to our understanding of structure of matter.
-They are more precisely measured than charged pion's polarizabilties in Compton scattering experiments on hydrogen targets.
-Theoretically, chiral perturbation theory is well-established on the proton.
+As the simplest nucleus, a proton's polarizabilties are of fundamental importance to our understanding of structure of matter.
+They are more precisely measured than a charged pion's polarizabilties in Compton scattering experiments on hydrogen targets.
+Theoretically, chiral perturbation theory is well established on the proton.
 The four-point function lattice QCD approach considered here offers a much-needed addition to the effort.
-The formalism parallels that for charged pion, but is more complicated mainly due to proton's spin-1/2 structure.
+The formalism parallels that for a charged pion, but is more complicated mainly due to a proton's spin-1/2 structure.
 We first consider electric polarizability in sufficient detail, then build it out to magnetic polarizability.